 The WSTA report in 2015 suggests that 60% of the UK population drink wine and wine sales were worth £10 billion to the UK Industry in 2015.
 That’s lots of people, choosing lots of wine.

-Have you ever visited Waitrose and been greeted by a wall of over 500 wines and simply not known which one to pick?
+Have you ever visited a supermarket and been greeted by a wall of over 500 wines and simply not known which one to pick?
 Have you arrived at a restaurant and felt flustered over which wine will make the best choice for you and your dinner guests?
 Ever looked at someone else’s wine choice and simply copied what they chose?

 As part of our innovation process, we’ve been interviewing and observing consumers.
 We discovered that wine choice is still a mystery for many.
 We wanted to use this to see if there was a simple way to educate customers about wine and encourage an exploration of wines?
 Below are some the findings from our exploration.